 Grilled Pizza WITHOUT a Pizza Stone

-I remember the pizza stone craze.
+Remember the pizza stone craze?
 Everyone bought one.
 We still have one.
 I’m not a fan.
 Pizza is WAY better without one.
-The key is browning the crust on both sides.
-So brown the crust on one side and then take it off the grill and flip it over.
+The key is browning the crust on BOTH sides.
+Brown the crust on one side and then take it off the grill and flip it over.
 Place the sauce, cheese and toppings on the side that was browned and then transfer it back to the grill to brown the bottom.
-It will take a little longer to brown the bottom because of all the liquid and ingredients on top.
+It will take a little longer to brown the bottom because of all the ingredients on top.
 Once those are melted and gooey, the bottom will be browned.
 Do this just one time and you will chuck that pizza stone in the trash.

 How to Grill Pizza

-Then I brushed the second side with oil and hit it with some more rub:
+Then, brush the other side with oil and hit it with some more rub:

-Keep a close eye on the crust.
-Don’t go grab a beverage or relieve yourself of the last couple of beverages or this crust will burn quickly.
-When it starts to bubble on the top it should start browning.
+Indeed, keep a close eye on the crust.
+Don’t go grab a beverage or relieve yourself of the last couple of beverages or this crust will burn.

 Once the crust starts browning a little, I rotated the crust 45 degrees: